florentpoujol/superpowers-game-flang-plugin/tutorial.md

 The keys must not contains dot and the first-level keys must not be any of the locale name.

-The key/string pairs for each locales must be set in an object as value of the locale name in the `fLang.dictionariesByLocales` object.
+The key/string pairs for each locales must be set with the `setDictionary(language: string, dictionary: Object|string)` function :

-    fLang.dictionariesByLocales.en = {
+    let en: any = {
       localeName: "English",

       greetings: { // you may nest the keys
         welcome: "Welcome {{player_name}}!"
       }
-    }
+    };
+    fLang.setDictionary("en", en);

-    fLang.dictionariesByLocales.fr = {
+    fLang.setDictionary("fr", {
       greetings: {
         welcome: "Bienvenu {{player_name}} !"
       }
-    }
+    });

-### Writting dictionaries in specialized text assets
+### Writting dictionaries in fText assets

-For convenience and ease of use, you can [use a `text` asset](https://github.com/florentpoujol/superpowers-text-asset-plugin) to write your localization dictionaries, instead of writing a Javascript object directlyin a `script` asset like in the example above.
+For convenience and ease of use, you can [use a `fText` asset](https://github.com/florentpoujol/superpowers-ftext-plugin) to write your localization dictionaries, instead of writing a Javascript object directly in a script asset like in the example above.

+Note that you can only use the extensions that are parsed to a Javascript object, like `json`, `cson`, and `yml`.

-For instance, the english dictionary has been written in a `"English"` text asset with a `CSON` syntax, then has been retrieved and set in the `dictionariesByLocales` object from a script.
+For instance, the english dictionary has been written in a `"en.cson"` asset :

-    # codemirror-mode:cson

     localeName: "English"
     greetings:
         welcome: "Welcome {{player_name}}!"

-Then from a script:

-    fLang.config.locales = ["en", "fr"];

-    fLang.dictionariesByLocales.en = Sup.get("English", Sup.Text).parse();
+Then pass the asset's path to the  `setDictionary()` function:

+    fLang.setDictionary("fr", "en.cson");

 ## Retrieve a string